 Healthy cash flow is a key factor that lenders evaluate when deciding to extend credit to your business.
-Having a history of the positive cash flow will tell lenders you manage your business responsibly and have the means to repay a loan.
+Having a history of positive cash flow will tell lenders you manage your business responsibly and have the means to repay a loan.

-Short terms loans can help you take advantage of the growth opportunities mentioned above and they are the easiest small business loans to obtain.
+Short terms loans can help you take advantage of the growth opportunities mentioned above, and they are the easiest small business loans to obtain.

 Working capital loans can provide an influx of cash to keep your business stable.
 During down cycles or times of increased cash outlay.
 Like ramping up inventory for the holidays.
 Whether you work with a bank or an alternative lender, cash flow will be part of what determines the financing available for your business.

 Bottom line – Cash flow is the lifeblood of a small business.
 Monitor it closely and use it as a competitive advantage for your business.